apaquette/Bio-Data-Visualization/Enhancing-Scientific-Inquiry-with-R-for-Data-Manipulation-and-Visualization.md

 from a scientific study, manipulating it to extract meaningful insights, and visualizing these insights for enhanced comprehension.
-Specifically, our interest lies in exploring the relationship between the application of a PGPB (Plant Growth Promoting Bacteria) consortium as a biopriming agent on the seeds of various plant species and the resulting health and vigor of plants during the germination growth stage of the plant life.
+Specifically, our interest lies in exploring the relationship between the application of a PGPB (Plant Growth Promoting Bacteria) consortium as a bio-priming agent on the seeds of various plant species and the resulting health and vigor of plants during the germination growth stage of the plant life.

-Data visualization serves as a powerful tool in this endeavor, enabling us to visually compare growth parameters and trends between experimental bioprimed seeds and control non-exposed seeds.
-Through visual representations, we seek to uncover patterns, trends, and correlations within the growth data, providing valuable insights into the efficacy of biopriming with PGPB as a plant growth promoter.
+Data visualization serves as a powerful tool in this endeavor, enabling us to visually compare growth parameters and trends between experimental bio-primed seeds and control non-exposed seeds.
+Through visual representations, we seek to uncover patterns, trends, and correlations within the growth data, providing valuable insights into the efficacy of bio-priming with PGPB as a plant growth promoter.

 ## Methodology